Me and You and Everyone We Know: Plot

+Meanwhile, Christine wants to hand a videotape of her work to Nancy, the curator of a contemporary art museum, who impatiently tells her to submit it by mail; when she does, Nancy watches and accepts it.
+Nancy turns out to be the woman who was instant messaging with the brothers, and when she and Robby meet at a park, she realizes he is a child, kisses him and walks away.

-Two of Richard's teenaged neighbors, Heather (Natasha Slayton) and Rebecca (Najarra Townsend), develop a playful relationship with a much older neighbor Andrew (Brad William Henke) who works in the shoe store with Richard.
-He does not say much, but he keeps leaving signs on his window about what he would do to each of them.
+Two of Richard's teenage neighbors, Heather and Rebecca, develop a playful relationship with a much older neighbor named Andrew, who works in the shoe store with Richard.
+He does not say much, but he continually leaves signs on his window detailing what he would do to each of them.
 As a result of this relationship, Heather and Rebecca ask Peter if they can practice oral sex on him, so that he can tell them which of the two does it better; so they do.
 He says both were exactly the same.
-The daughter of a neighbor peeks in the window, sees what is happening, and quickly leaves.
+Sylvie, the young daughter of a neighbor, peeks in the window, sees what is happening, and quickly leaves.
 Heather and Rebecca later come to the neighbor's house intending to have sex with him as practice, but he appears afraid when he sees them through his window and he pretends not to be home.

-Meanwhile, Christine's work is rejected by a contemporary art museum, but then later accepted by the curator, who turns out to be the woman who was instant messaging with the brothers.

-The plots come together in the end, with Peter developing a friendship with the daughter of a neighbor, having been introduced to the hope chest that she has, Christine and Richard displaying a show of mutual acceptance of their attraction to each other, and, as a final plot device, Robby finding that the noise he had awoken to early every morning was that of an early-rising businessman tapping a quarter on a street sign pole.
-When asked why he is doing it, he stops and turns around, saying "just passing the time", and gives Robby the quarter.
+Peter develops a friendship with Sylvie, having been introduced to the hope chest that she has.
+Christine and Richard display mutual acceptance of their attraction to each other.
+Robby eventually finds that the noise he had awoken to early every morning was that of an early-rising businessman tapping a quarter on a street sign pole.
+When Robby asks why he is doing it, he stops and turns around, says "I'm just passing the time", and gives Robby the quarter.
 When his bus drives away and Robby tries it out himself, the sun heightens with each tap, time literally passing as he does it.